 When choosing honey you have likely come across labels that use words like “raw,” “pure,” “organic,” and “unfiltered” – but you may be left asking what exactly the difference is.
-In many cases honey can be more than one of these things, but they each mean something different, and knowing which is which helps you choose the healthiest honey.
+In many cases honey can be more than one of these things, but they each mean something different, and knowing which is which helps you choose the healthiest and best tasting honey.
 To make it easier to understand the different kinds of honey, we explain the generally accepted definitions for each kind of honey:

 Pure Honey: A “pure honey” label means that you are getting 100% honey, without any other ingredients (such as corn syrup, which is sometimes added to industrial honey to reduce costs).
 However “pure” honey alone doesn’t always tell you much about the varietal or how the honey is produced, so it’s good to look for more information to make sure you’re getting all the benefits you can from honey when it’s produced in the most bee- and environment-friendly way.